-Of course, competition doesn’t have to hurt the end user—in the case of G Suite and Office 365 interoperability, things are certainly looking up.
+Of course, competition doesn’t have to hurt the end user—in the case of G Suite and Microsoft 365 interoperability, things are certainly looking up.

-The Update That Got G Suite and Office 365 on the Same Wavelength
+The update that got G Suite and Microsoft 365 on the same wavelength

 Think about all those times when sending files back and forth between co-workers and customers generated formatting issues and frustration.
 According to Robleron.com, “The most notable of these exchanges has been between Google Sheets and Microsoft Excel.”